Paul Fitzpatrick: London

 So, after a few beers and a bit of reminiscing, I selected four songs with an alcohol theme.

-Of course, I had no idea as a rookie 15 year old living in a leafy Glasgow suburb thousands of miles away that Milwaukee was the home of Schlitz Beer.
+Of course, at the time of its release I had no idea as a naive 15 year old living thousands of miles away that Milwaukee was the home of Schlitz Beer.

-The song which pretty much does what it says on the tin, was originally written for and recorded by Jerry Lee Lewis in 1968 and it’s a classic tale of Heartache and Beer…. we’ve all been there!
+The song pretty much does what it says on the tin and was originally written for and recorded by Jerry Lee Lewis in 1968.
+It’s a classic tale of Heartache and Beer…. we’ve all been there!

 Now’s she’s gone and I’m to blame, too late I finally see,

-This was Rod (and The Faces) in their prime, semi acoustic, a bit of steel guitar and Rod belting it out ala Dean Martin’s – “Little Old Wine Drinker Me”
+This was Rod in his prime, channeling Dean Martin’s – “Little Old Wine Drinker Me“

-Released in 1971 and included on the album Blue this is another track that I knew relatively well, but until I took time to tune into the lyric’s, I didn’t appreciate how intimate the song was and that the ‘case’ in question was a case of wine.
+Released in 1971 and included on the album Blue this is another track that I thought I knew well until I took time to drill into the lyricโs.

 You taste so bitter and so sweet